angband/angband/docs/hacking/compiling.rst

     ./configure [options]
     SANITIZE_FLAGS="-fsanitize=undefined -fsanitize=address" make

-Note that compiling with this tools will require installing additional dependencies: libubsan libasan (names of the packages might be different in your distribution).
+Note that compiling with these tools will require installing additional dependencies: libubsan libasan (names of the packages might be different in your distribution).

 There is probably a way to get these tools to work on Windows.
 If you know how, please add the information to this file.